A traditional past and a strong future.

-Welcome to our Dojo offering traditional Yoshinkan style Aikido instruction in the heart of Mississauga.
+Welcome to our Dojo (school), offering traditional Yoshinkan-style Aikido instruction in the heart of Mississauga, ON.

 Our club is a leading school in the greater peel region and we have students from all over the GTA.
 All our instructors are Japan certified.